ATR Technical Analysis & ATR Trade Signals

 This indicator is calculated using the following:

-- Difference between the current high & the current low
+- Difference between the current high and the current low

 - Difference between the prior closing price & the current high